- Car Rentals

 Dedicated to Lord Shiva, Marleshwar Temple is one of the famous pilgrimage places to visit near Kolhapur.
 It is believed that the temple was built by Lord Parashuram.
 The shrine is most famous for the cobras which are believed to live here with the shivaling and to date have not harmed anyone.
 This has resulted in increasing faith in the place and every year thousands of devotees visit the place as part of their Ratnagiri tour.
 This temple is known as the 'Trimbakeshwar' of Konkan.
 Marleshwar name may have come from Maral village.

 Dhareshwar waterfall is another tourist attraction of Marleshwar.
 The Dhareshwar waterfall is formed over the Bav River.
 Adventure lovers and trekkers will love this area.
 The waterfall sight is very beautiful from the cave but one can get a better view of the falls from Karambeli Doh, which is situated near the falls.
-One can see a saffron flag fluttering right on the ...
+One can see a saffron flag fluttering ...

 Distance from Kolhapur: 94 Kms